 What protection do retailers have?

-There are some circumstances in which the seller can refuse to refund a customer.
+There are some circumstances in which sellers can refuse returns from a customer and do not have to issue a refund.

 As a business, the last thing you want is a dispute with a customer.
-Unfortunately, sometimes issues arise, and with increased prevalence of chargebacks, businesses are at a greater risk of losing money from customers who decide to file a dispute with their bank instead of working with the retailer to resolve the issue or receive a refund.
+Unfortunately, sometimes issues arise.
+With increased prevalence of chargebacks, businesses are at a greater risk of losing money from customers who decide to file a dispute with their bank instead of working with the retailer to resolve the issue or receive a refund.
 A chargeback is a debit or credit card transaction that’s reversed by the cardholder’s bank after they dispute a charge on their account.

 Customers will usually dispute a transaction if they do not receive the items they buy, so it’s important to keep receipts and track the goods that you ship.
 This will help if there is a disagreement on goods not delivered.